blaynem/pos-app/README.md

 - If you add multiples of the same item, it should say something like "sm X #" instead of adding multiple rows of items.
 - Add ability to add to specific user.
 - Add ability to add users.
-- Add ability to
+- Add more todo things.
+- Ability for users to see their carts - via sign in type thing.
+- ~~AddToCart~~

+## Long Term Goals
 - Make all of the information blocked unless you have the information to sign in with.
-- Ability for users to see their carts - via sign in type thing.
-- Add more todo things.
-- AddToCart
 - Finish the Food section
+- Throw it all in AWS

 ## Difficulties and things learned.